-Atlanta Power Outage And The Need For More Resilient Infrastructure20 Dec 2017, Posted in Blog Posts, Blog Posts
+Atlanta Power Outage And The Need For More Resilient Infrastructure20 Dec 2017, Posted in All Posts, Blog Posts

 While power is back on at the Atlanta Hartsfield-Jackson airport, the question remains: what happened to make the busiest airport in the world lose power for 11 hours on Sunday and strand tens of thousands of passengers for days?